tarekziade/blog/entries/circus-web-ui.rst

 For instance, the web app keeps in memory the last 100 stats calls in order to build the charts series, and serves them to the clients on every poll.

-We're going to change this so this series is built and collected on the client-side only.
-The server-side, in the Circus core code itself, will just send back the current stats.
+We're going to change this by collecting and building the series on the client only.

 We'll also add a bit of `Memoization <https://en.wikipedia.org/wiki/Memoization>`_ so we serve back the same stats values in a given timespan to avoid overloading Circus with